Rycona/FF6-BC-Scouter/README.md

     - under cursor info on the Shop Sell screen
     - taken from chests
     - stolen, morphed, or dropped from enemies
+        - NOTE: Steals will display once next character/enemy perform an action

+- Graphics
+    - Uses the Menu font from FF6 for display
+    - Text Color and Approximate Menu Window Background Colors chosen by player will be used

 TO DO
 -------------------------------------------
 - ~~A couple of effects are NOT displayed: 1/2 enc, No enc, and maybe some others~~
-- Decent Graphics/Layout for nicer look and increased readability
+- ~~Decent Graphics/Layout for nicer look and increased readability~~
-- Option for Less "Adaptive" Layout, so Item Characteristics are always in the same part of the window
+- ~~Item Characteristics are always in the same part of the window~~
 - Option for "More Adaptive" Layout, i.e, being able to resize the window.
+(Questionable now, given the window space)
 - Script for the Esper Menu, so one can have an overview of their Espers, Spells, and Learn Percentages At a glance (or at least a scroll)
 - Display Esper equipability for Esper Allocator seeds ('dancingmaduin' code)
 - Script for the Rage Menu to give info from the cursor without selecting, and maybe being able to sort/highlight by Elemental
     Affinities, Statuses, or Highest Multiplier
-- Access the aforementioned information while in battle
+- Access item information while in battle
 - ~~Access item information from shop sell menu~~
 - Stat and Command overview for all party members from main manu
 - ~~Pop up with info about when picking up treasures or getting enemy drops/steals/morphs~~